Future Planning For Sole Legal Practitioners

-How Regular Reflection And Scenario Planning Can Help Lawyers Stay Proactive, Adaptive And Ahead
+How Reflection & Scenario Planning Can Help Solo Lawyers Stay Proactive, Adaptive And Ahead

-I am a great believer in setting aside time to reflect on the future.
+As a professional small law firm coach I am a great believer in setting aside time to reflect on the future for sole legal practitioners.

 I also like to keep future planning simple.